Filing a Complaint Against ES Appraisal Services

 Filing a Complaint Against ES Appraisal Services With Arizona Board of Appraisal

-If you have an open invoice on an appraisal completed in Arizona, which is past the 45 days required by statute, please file a complaint with Rebecca Loar at the Board of Appraisal by January 11, 2013.
+If you have an open invoice on an appraisal completed for ES Appraisal Services in Arizona, which is past the 45 days required by statute, please file a complaint with Rebecca Loar at the Board of Appraisal by January 11, 2013.

 A.R.S § 32-3675.
 Payment